Council Elections

 In the event you don’t want to vote as a council-enrolled voter for that property anymore, you can apply to resign your enrolment.
 Please click on the relevant form below to begin this process.

-Please note, either of the below forms MUST have a written signature, not an electronic signature.
+Please note that either of the forms MUST have a written signature, not an electronic signature.
 Please ensure you physically sign the document to avoid it being rejected.

 Owner or occupier resignation: Owner or occupier ratepayer - Resignation of enrolment - s242 or s244(PDF, 64KB) (click to download)